miziomon/awesome-wordpress/README.md

 * [Imsanity](https://wordpress.org/plugins/imsanity/) - Imsanity automatically resizes huge image uploads.
 Are contributors uploading huge photos?
 Tired of manually scaling?
 Imsanity to the rescue!
 * [Resize Image After Upload](https://wordpress.org/plugins/resize-image-after-upload/) - Behind-the-scenes plugin to automatically resize images when uploaded, restricting size to within specified maximum h/w.
 Uses standard WP functions.
 * [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) - Regenerate Thumbnails allows you to regenerate the thumbnails for your image attachments.
 This is very handy if you've changed any of your thumbnail dimensions (via Settings -> Media) after previously uploading images or have changed to a theme with different featured post image dimensions.
 * [Enable Media Replace](https://wordpress.org/plugins/enable-media-replace/) - Enables replacing attachment files by simply uploading a new file in the media library edit view.

+#### Performance

+* [RICG Responsive Images](https://wordpress.org/plugins/ricg-responsive-images/) - Bringing automatic default responsive images to WordPress.

-#### Ecommerce
+#### E-commerce

 * [Easy Digital Downloads](https://wordpress.org/plugins/easy-digital-downloads/) - Easy Digital Downloads is a complete e-commerce solution for selling digital products in a light, performant, and easy to use plugin.
 Rather that attempting to provide every feature under the sun, Easy Digital Downloads makes selling digital simple and complete by providing just the features you need.
 * [WooCommerce](https://wordpress.org/plugins/woocommerce/) - Transform your WordPress website into a thoroughbred eCommerce store.
 Delivering enterprise-level quality and features, backed by a name you can trust.
 Say "hello" to the WooCommerce eCommerce plugin.